Uhsleep/BezierCurve-Plugin-Roblox/README.md

 # BezierCurve-Plugin-Roblox
-Plugin for Roblox that enables easy creation of Bezier curves
+Plugin for Roblox that enables easy creation of Bezier curves direclty in Studio